Clown society

-Clown society is a term used in anthropology and sociology for an organization of comedic entertainers (Heyoka or "clowns") who have a formalized role in a culture or society.
+Clown society is a term used in anthropology and sociology for an organization of comedic entertainers (or "clowns") who have a formalized role in a culture or society.

 Description and function

 Sometimes clown societies have a sacred role, to represent a trickster character in religious ceremonies.
 Other times the purpose served by members of a clown society is only to parody excessive seriousness, or to deflate pomposity.

 In the sense of how clowns function in their culture: